Articles on: Developer API

 Sentence Level AI Detection

-This section will describe the necessary steps to connect, send a document for processing and listen for the sentence stream until it finishes.
+This section will describe the necessary steps to connect, send a document for processing, and listen to the sentence stream until it finishes.

 **POST ** https://ai-detect.undetectable.ai/ws/$USER_ID